Protection For Small Business Owners In Chapter 7 Bankruptcy

 Running a small business always involves financial risk.
 If your business is deep in debt with little hope of a turnaround, Chapter 7 bankruptcy can help insulate you from personal liability for those debts.
 Experienced legal counsel will help you take full advantage of the protections of bankruptcy.

-Mahaffey & Associates, LLC, has helped business owners in Toledo and northwest Ohio liquidate under Chapter 7.
-Our bankruptcy lawyer will sit down with you to analyze your debt situation and discuss your legal options.
-Whether you are trying to save the business or get out from under it, you can count on us for honest and attentive counsel.
+Mahaffey & Associates, has helped business owners in Toledo and northwest Ohio liquidate under Chapter 7.
+One of our bankruptcy lawyers will sit down with you to analyze your debt situation and discuss your legal options.
+You can count on us for honest and attentive counsel.

 Liquidating A Business Through Chapter 7 Bankruptcy

 While large corporations sometimes survive under Chapter 11, reorganization seldom works for small businesses.
-If your business has been losing money quarter after quarter, shutting it down under Chapter 7 bankruptcy may be the prudent option.
+If your business has been losing money quarter after quarter, Chapter 7 bankruptcy may be the most prudent option.

 A small-business bankruptcy under Chapter 7 liquidates the business assets to satisfy creditors and mitigates personal liability for debts of the business.
 We have helped sole proprietors and general partners obtain bankruptcy relief as individuals.
 We have also helped owners of LLCs and small corporations file for bankruptcy on behalf of the business entity.

-In some cases, equipment or tools of a trade are exempt.
+In some cases, equipment or tools of the trade are exempt.
 In some scenarios, owners are still on the hook for certain debts incurred, such as a personally guaranteed loan.
 Toledo attorney Ty Mahaffey has practiced bankruptcy law since 2002.
-He can help you assess if and when to liquidate under a Chapter 7 for small businesses.
+He and other attorneys at our firm can help you assess if and when to liquidate under Chapter 7 for small businesses.

-Call us today at 419-719-5086 or contact us online.
+Call us today at 419-741-0111 or contact us online.
 We offer a free initial phone consultation.
-With convenient office locations in Sylvania, Toledo and Northwood, we can meet clients evenings and weekends by appointment.
+With a convenient office location in Sylvania, we can meet clients during regular business hours or on evenings and weekends by appointment.